d104601/react-portfolio/README.md

 # React Portfolio by Taeyong Lee
+This is web application to show Taeyong Lee's portfolio.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Technologies Used
+1. React.js
+2. Bootstrap

 ## Installation
 No additional installation required for this application basically.